 - Instructors must give students specific information on policies for responding to student questions, problems, and assignments.

 - Instructors do not have permission to overload a section or transfer students from another section

-- Instructors use the SBCTC eLearning Shared Course Grading Policy
+- Instructors use the SBCTC Educational Technology Shared Course Grading Policy

 - Instructors keep a copy of classroom materials offline

-- Instructors submit grades to SBCTC eLearning on the assigned due date.
+- Instructors submit grades to SBCTC Educational Technology on the assigned due date.

-- Colleges that hire instructors to teach classes that have shared enrollment with other colleges must make information on those instructors available to SBCTC eLearning upon request.
+- Colleges that hire instructors to teach classes that have shared enrollment with other colleges must make information on those instructors available to SBCTC Educational Technology upon request.

 - Instructors are governed by the policies and procedures of the colleges that write their contracts to teach shared courses.

 - Each shared course will be approved by each college that offers it using the established institutional program approval mechanisms for that college.